apache/dolphinscheduler/docs/en_US/backend-deployment.md

 ```
 vi /etc/sudoers

-# For example, the deployment user is an escheduler account
+# For example, the deployment user is an dolphinscheduler account
-escheduler  ALL=(ALL)       NOPASSWD: NOPASSWD: ALL
+dolphinscheduler  ALL=(ALL)       NOPASSWD: NOPASSWD: ALL

 # And you need to comment out the Default requiretty line
 #Default requiretty